-Calculators & Technology: For the exam you may use the TI 30XIIS, TI Multiview, or TI-83/83 calculator.
+Calculators & Technology: For the exams, I highly recommend TI-83/84 calculators.
+You may also use the more affordable option of a TI Multiview calculator, but please be aware that things will go more smoothly with a TI-83/84.
 If there is another calculator that you would like to use, you need to get permission with me beforehand.
 You MAY NOT use any online resources during the exam.